MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-go.md

 ## Clean up resources

-If you did not delete the cluster programmatically using the sample code in this article, you can do so manually using the [Azure CLI](create-cluster-database-cli.md#clean-up-resources).
+If you didn't delete the cluster programmatically using the sample code in this article, delete them manually using [Azure CLI](create-cluster-database-cli.md#clean-up-resources).

 ## Next steps